LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Wikidata entities are known as Items, and each item
+- Wikidata entities are known as Items, and each item is displayed on a page that is identified with the item's "Q" number
-- Statement
+- Relationships between entities are known as Properties, and each property is identified with a "P" number
+- Statements are assertions about items, which state relationships between items using wikidata properties.
+- Statements are also known as "triples"

 ::::::::::::::::::::::::::::::::::::::::::::::::::